-The Centre for Urban Design can advise project managers on these issues and on preparing an urban design brief tailored to the program or project.
+The Urban Design Roads and Waterways team can advise project managers on these issues and on preparing an urban design brief tailored to the program or project.
 Any tender bid should demonstrate the right set of skills for the particular project.

-The Centre for Urban Design manages a register of urban design contractors on the Registration Scheme for Construction Industry Contractors.
+The Urban Design Roads and Waterways team manages a register of urban design contractors on the Registration Scheme for Construction Industry Contractors.
 Urban design professionals can, at any time, apply to be included on the register, but can also be removed from the register if they are consistently underperforming.